Group cleaning up old oil wells says Alberta government rules inadequate | CBC News

 "The regulator has never followed its own policy," he said.
 "It is not a proper accounting of the cost of this type of work."

-- Supreme Court rules energy companies must clean up old wells — even in bankruptcy
+- Supreme Court rules companies must clean up old wells — even in bankruptcy

 - Alberta seeks to lessen financial hit of Supreme Court ruling on orphan wells